11 Powerful Supplements to Detoxify Your Pineal Gland, Boost Brain Power and Increase Vitalityby Scott Jeffrey

 And because most of us are iodine deficient, I recommend an iodine supplement as well as consuming Icelandic seaweed (kelp).

 I’ll try to keep this guide current with discoveries and updated products.
-If you have any questions, send me a message.

 Up Next …

 You’re reducing the causes of calcification (Part 1) and decalcifying and detoxifying your pineal gland (Part 2).

 Now, it’s time to turn our attention to the external environment.